Why Your Hot Yoga Class Could Be Harming Your Body

 The Heat Trend — But at What Cost?

-In fact, true transformation in Yoga and Pilates doesn’t come from the temperature of the room, it comes from the quality of your breath, your awareness, and your connection with prana, the vital life energy that flows through every living being.
+True transformation in Yoga and Pilates doesn’t come from the temperature of the room.
+It comes from the quality of your breath, your awareness, and your connection with prana, the vital life energy that flows through every living being.

 The Risks of Extreme Heat in Hot Yoga / Pilates

-Hot Yoga and Hot Pilates rooms can reach 95–105°F (35–40°C).
-While this heat increases circulation and flexibility, it can also stress the body in ways we often don’t realize.
+Hot Yoga and Hot Pilates rooms can reach temperatures of 95–105°F (35–40°C).
+While this heat can increase circulation and flexibility, it can also stress the body in ways we often don’t realize.

 Scientific studies show that extreme heat can: